tensorflow/tensorflow/g3doc/OpDefinitions.md

 solves the problem of accessing operands provided as a list of `Value`s without using "magic" constants.
 The operand adaptor takes a reference to an array of `Value *` and provides methods with the same names as those in the operation class to access them.
-For example, for a binary arithmethic operation, it may provide `.lhs()` to access the first operand and `.rhs()` to access the second operand.
+For example, for a binary arithmetic operation, it may provide `.lhs()` to access the first operand and `.rhs()` to access the second operand.